 Next Course: JANUARY 2021, please keep a copy of your application if you send rather than email) The module requires 11 days of study (including 2 day Impact and 2 days at Simulator ) which are spread across a 5 month period (Jan - May).
 Teaching usually takes place one afternoon per week at Glasgow Royal Infirmary

 Study Leave - Applicants from NHS Greater Glasgow and Clyde will also need to complete a Study Leave 2 (SL2) form and submit this through their line manager.
 The study leave form and information on the study leave process can be found on StaffNet at: StaffNet > Human Resources > Learning and Education > EDU Training

 Please note that training for Advanced Practice should be signed and authorised by the appropriate Chief Nurse for your sector/directorate.
 ANP trainees should ensure completed SL2s are forwarded to the Consultant Nurse – Advanced Practice.

 University of the West of Scotland

 The University of the West of Scotland MSc.
 Advanced Clinical Practitioner has neonatal, paediatric and adult pathways and has been designed to meet the requirements of Transforming Nursing Roles.

 Glasgow Caledonian University

 Glasgow Caledonian University’s MSc Nursing: Advancing Professional Practice programme provides training for ANPs.
-The specific modules undertaken many vary depending on the specialty but the following example is typical of the pathway for an adult acute care ANP.
+The specific modules undertaken may vary depending on the specialty.